manu-silicon/xenko-docs/manual/getting-started/CreateProject.md

  * Use a new game template.
  * Create a New [Package](http://doc.xenko.com/latest/manual/getting-started/game-project-hierarchy.html).
- * Explore the Samples provided for graphics, audio, physics, UI, and so on along with sample games
+ * Explore the Samples provided for graphics, audio, physics, UI, and so on along with sample games.

 Following are the steps to create an empty project.